Forest from above with lake district in world map form

 Methodology

-In accordance with the climate strategy for export credit guarantees, the GHG accounts are calculated for all investment projects supported by single transaction guarantees, making it a valid measure of the effectiveness of the climate strategy criteria.
-The GHG accounts capture the GHG emissions associated with the projects and the use of the goods and services covered by the federal government.
+The GHG accounts are calculated for all investment projects supported by single transaction guarantees.
+They capture the GHG emissions associated with the projects and the use of the goods and services covered by the federal government.

 General formula for calculating the GHG footprint

 The GHG accounts and the avoided emissions are calculated and published annually.
-The GHG accounts are determined based on the emissions of the coverage portfolio as of December 31st of the respective reporting year.
+The GHG accounts are determined by the emissions of the coverage portfolio as of December 31st of the respective reporting year.

 Accounted Emissions